erasam/LODs-Easy-Generator/README.md

 ![Edit Preferences - Add](misc/Install/Edit_Pref.png)

-3. Go to Add-ons and click on Install an add-on.
-This will bring up a file dialog, where you navigate to the folder where you have your `io_scene_gltf2_msfs.zip` downloaded file.
+3. Go to Add-ons and click on Install an add-on; this will bring up a file dialog where you navigate to the folder where you have your `LODs-Easy-Generator.zip` downloaded file.

-4. Select the `io_scene_gltf2_msfs.zip` file.
-And click on the Install Add-on button.
+4. Select the `LODs-Easy-Generator.zip` file and click on the Install Add-on button.

 ![Edit Preferences - Install](misc/Install/Edit_Pref_install.png)